Fast Concurrent Primitives Despite Contention: Technical Overview

 Our CAS register construction and its analysis are more involved than our read/write register.
 A key difference between the semantics of the two primitives is that for the read/write register, there is a built-in ``contention-sensing'' mechanism: whenever a hardware $\Store$ instruction is applied, the value of the register changes, and this change can be seen by processes that re-$\Load$ the register. \footnote{We assumed for simplicity that values are never repeated, but as we briefly mentioned in the previous section, even if this is not the case, we can use random fingerprints to sense $\Store$ instruction applications with high probability.} This is not true for $\CAS$: a failed hardware $\CAS$ still causes contention, but it does not change the value, so other processes cannot observe it.
 We must be careful to avoid a high-contention scenario where the hardware instruction queue becomes full of ``invisible'' $\CAS$ instructions that are bound to fail when applied, with more processes coming in and invoking even more $\CAS$ instructions because they cannot sense the high contention.

 In the remainder of this section, we present our CAS register construction in two stages, and briefly discuss its analysis.
 We begin by constructing a \emph{short-lived} CAS register that is similar to our read/write register, and performs well w.h.p.\ for $\poly(P)$ operations.
 We also explain why this simple strategy is \emph{not} suitable for obtaining a long-lived CAS register that performs well for arbitrarily long executions.
 Then, we show how to modify the construction to obtain a \emph{long-lived} CAS register, where each operation has high-probability latency $O(\log P)$ no matter how many operations are invoked before it.
+The full construction and analysis are given in \cref{sec:cas-register}.